 Learn Angular 8 Step By Step in 10 Days – Day 1

 Angular 8 is the latest production version of Angular.
-This Angular 8 tutorial, learn how to build large scale websites using Angular 8 in 10 days.
+In this Angular 8 tutorial, learn how to build large-scale websites using Angular 8 in 10 days.

-This latest release by Google’s Angular Framework contains many attractive features along with some enhancement on the existing features.
-Angular 8 has arrived with a bunch of workflow and a new list of powerful and important features which Angular developers will appreciate it as a core framework like Angular Material Library and along with command-line interface.
+This latest release by Google’s Angular Framework contains many attractive features along with some enhancements to the existing features.
+Angular 8 has arrived with a bunch of workflows and a new list of powerful and important features which Angular developers will appreciate it as a core framework like Angular Material Library along with a command-line interface.
 Google also has enabled Angular Console as a major launch partner for running Angular Projects, integrating Angular with Firebase with the help of angular/fire packages, along with StackBlitz integrated IDE and NativeScript support for building native mobile apps with Angular.
-So, in a simple way, we can say that Angular 8 provides a group of new generation libraries and frameworks which came to support the development of more productive, flexible, maintainable and testable web applications.
+So, in a simple way, we can say that Angular 8 provides a group of new-generation libraries and frameworks that came to support the development of more productive, flexible, maintainable, and testable web applications.

 What is Angular?